 Bergen Peak's summit is actually in a Denver Mountain Park, but it's eastern and southern approaches start in the Elk Meadows Jefferson County Open Space.

-From the wooded, rather flat summit of Bergen Peak the views are somewhat obscured due to the trees, however from a vantage point just south of the actual summit there are nice views in all directions except the north.
-From this rocky view point you can see the peaks of the Mt.
-Evans massif, including Epaulet Mountain, Spalding Mountain, Mount Warren and Mount Evans as well as Chief and Squaw Mountains to the west.
-To the south Thunder Butte can be seem and Pikes Peak rears it head in the far distance.
+From the wooded and rather flat summit of Bergen Peak the views are somewhat obscured due to the trees, however from a vantage point just south of the actual summit there are nice views in all directions except the north.
+From this rocky viewpoint, you can see the peaks of the Mt.
+Evans massif, including Epaulet Mountain, Spalding Mountain, Mount Warren, and Mount Evans as well as Chief and Squaw Mountains to the west.
+To the south Thunder Butte can be seen and Pikes Peak rears its head in the far distance.
 Mount Morrison, Denver and the plains can be seen to the east.

 On the trail to Bergen's summit, which comes up from the east, then circles around to the north and finally up the western side of Bergen Peak, there is at least one spot were there is a view off to the north of Longs Peak and the peaks of both the Indian Peaks and James Peak Wilderness areas.

 A second parking area can be found by continuing south on Evergreen Parkway to the next stoplight at Stagecoach Blvd.
 Here turn west (right) and go about 1 1/4 miles to a smaller parking area on the north side of the road.
 This parking area also has toilets, but no water.
-The trailhead offers access to Bergen Peak's southern approach, as well as a off leash dog park on the south side of Stagecoach Blvd.
+The trailhead offers access to Bergen Peak's southern approach, as well as an off-leash dog park on the south side of Stagecoach Blvd.
 The elevation of this trailhead is about 7,790'.